About the Ceremonies

 Your certificate will be posted to you after the ceremonies, if you have provided your address (please allow up to 8 weeks for delivery).
 Read more about award certificates.

-If you have paid for hire of robes, and ordered photos etc, you will be able to request refunds of these direct from the various companies – please contact them promptly to arrange refunds.
+If you have paid for hire of robes, and ordered photos etc, you may be able to request refunds of these direct from the various companies – please contact them promptly to arrange refunds.

 There are various reasons why you may not have access to the online form.